kscalelabs/kscale-humanoid-benchmark/README.md

 12. Wait for one of us to run it on the real robot - this should take about a day
 13. Voila!
 Your name will now appear on our [leaderboard](https://url.kscale.dev/leaderboard)

-### Google Colab

-You can also quickly try out the humanoid benchmark by running the [training notebook](https://colab.research.google.com/github/kscalelabs/kscale-humanoid-benchmark/blob/master/train.ipynb) in Google Colab.

 ## Troubleshooting